SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Related Work

-\textbfp{Benchmarks for Neural Surrogates} Benchmarks for neural surrogates have made substantial progress, providing new datasets and metrics specific to \ac{PDE} problems.
-Designing a robust and fair benchmark in the realm of \acp{PDE} is difficult and the current literature is not without shortcomings \cite{brandstetter2025envisioning}.
-Many focus on solving \acp{PDE} on structured, regular grids \cite{gupta2022pdearena, takamoto2022pdebench, ohana2024thewell}, which serve as valuable platforms for developing and testing new algorithms.
+\textbfp{Benchmarks for Neural Surrogates} Recent years have seen a surge of surrogates belonging to the group of neural operators (see \cref{app:neural_operators}), and benchmarks have grown alongside them.
+However, designing a robust and fair benchmark in the realm of \acp{PDE} is difficult and the current literature is not without shortcomings \citep{brandstetter2025envisioning}.
+Many focus on solving \acp{PDE} on structured, regular grids \citep{gupta2022pdearena, takamoto2022pdebench, ohana2024thewell}, which serve as valuable platforms for developing and testing new algorithms.
 However, these overlook the irregular meshes commonly used in large scale industrial simulations.
-In that direction, other benchmarks extend to \ac{CFD} on irregular static meshes for airfoil simulations \cite{bonnet2022airfrans}, aereodynamics for automotive \cite{elrefaie2024drivaernet, elrefaie2024drivaernetpp}, more traditional fluid study problems \cite{luo2023cfdbench}, and even particle based Smoothed Particle Hydrodynamics simulations \cite{toshev2023lagrangebench, toshev2024jaxsph}.
-Finally, and most closely related to our work, recent efforts have explored the application of Active Learning techniques \cite{cohn1996active, ren2021survey} to neural surrogates, introducing a benchmark specifically designed for scenarios where data is scarce \cite{al4pde}.

-Despite these contributions, all current benchmarks often fall short when addressing a critical issue: the significant performance drop learned models exhibit under distribution shifts, i.e., when encountering simulation configurations beyond their training setting \cite{quionero-candela2009datasetshift}.
+In that direction, other benchmarks extend to \ac{CFD} on irregular static meshes for airfoil simulations \citep{bonnet2022airfrans}, aerodynamics for automotive \citep{elrefaie2024drivaernet, elrefaie2024drivaernetpp}, more academic fluid problems \citep{luo2023cfdbench}, and even particle based Smoothed Particle Hydrodynamics simulations \citep{toshev2023lagrangebench, toshev2024jaxsph}.
+Finally, and most closely related to our work, recent efforts have explored the application of Active Learning techniques \citep{cohn1996active, ren2021survey} to neural surrogates, introducing a benchmark specifically designed for scenarios where data is scarce \citep{al4pde}.
+Despite these contributions, all current benchmarks often fall short when addressing a critical issue: the performance drop models exhibit under distribution shifts, i.e., when encountering simulation configurations beyond their training setting \citep{quionero-candela2009datasetshift}.